geoscripting/preparatory_assignment/README.md

 # Preparatory Assignment

+The purpose of this __preparatory assignment__ is to make sure that everyone is well prepared for the block course in August.
+Therefore, this __assignment is mandatory__ and has to be __submitted prior to the course until August 6th 2020.__

+The assignment can be accessed and submitted via [GitHub Classroom](https://classroom.github.com/a/XeAN5a_k).

+If you encounter problems which you cannot solve on your own, create a new topic in the [GitHub forum](https://github.com/orgs/geoscripting/teams/advanced-geoscripting-2020/discussions) and describe your problem.

+__Important notes:__

+* Completing this __assignment is a prerequisite for attending the course!__
+* __Submission deadline: 6.8.2020__
+* Please make sure to __name the output files exactly as described.__

+## Learning goals

 After you have completed this assignment you will be able to ...

 *  name different best practice methods for scientific computing,